defenseunicorns/uds-runtime/design-docs/0001-cluster-disconnection.md

 ## Problem Statement

 It is important for real-time monitoring and maintaining of a kubernetes cluster, that users are made aware when their connection to the cluster is no longer healthy.
 This is especially important given that Runtime uses a cache (built from kubernetes informers), which continues to serve potentially outdated information upon cluster disconnection.
-This design aims to solve this problem by implementing a system that detects cluster disconnection and automatically attempts to reconnect, while providing feedback to users.
+This design aims to solve this problem for local (out of cluster) deployments of Runtime by implementing a system that detects cluster disconnection and automatically attempts to reconnect, while providing feedback to users.

 ## Proposal